 Candid and Byte have a lot in common.
-Both clear aligner services offer at-home teeth straightening, and both are newer to the scene than industry giant SmileDirectClub.
-But when you dig a bit deeper, there are actually some major differences between these companies that aren’t so apparent on the surface.
+Both companies offer convenient clear aligner treatment, and both are more affordable than traditional options like Invisalign and braces.
+But when you dig a bit deeper, there are some major differences between these companies that aren’t so apparent on the surface.

-We’re here to help you decipher these differences and hone in on the features that are most important to you.
-In this comparison review, we’ll take you on an in-depth tour of Candid and Byte, and provide all the information you need to choose the best home teeth aligner for you.
+We’re here to help you decipher these differences and determine the features that are most important to you.
+In this comparison review, we’ll take you on an in-depth tour of Candid’s hybrid in-person/at-home care and Byte’s completely remote service, providing all the information you need to choose the best clear aligner treatment for you.

 Table of Contents